0xaplus/mvc-starter/README.md

          |_____package.json
 ```

+###Important Settings
+1) create a .env file, to configure your mongodb.

-Let's keep it simple for now, if you find and issues or you want to contribute.
-Please feel free to do so.
+Let's keep it simple for now, if you find any issue you can state it in the issues tab of the repo.

 More updates are coming!